raimund89/TIDAL-Remote/README.md

 This Android app, together with the TIDAL-Streamer application, provides functionality to play TIDAL music and videos on any media center that can run Python 3.
 Browsing and player control are handled by TIDAL-Remote, while the queue, playback and functions like shuffle and automatic playback are handled by TIDAL-Player.

 # Current status
 The application is still very much in development.
-The basic backbone is in place: API calls to the TIDAL APIs, a Websocket connecting to the TIDAL-Player and a UI that allows searching and exploring the TIDAL database.
+The basic backbone is in place: calls to the TIDAL API endpoints, a Websocket connecting to the TIDAL-Player and a UI that allows searching and exploring the TIDAL database.

 # Todo
 - [x] Main user interface